codeaashu/DevDisplay/CODE_OF_CONDUCT.md

 - Temporary or permanent bans from the platform.
 - Removal of contributions if necessary.
 - Other actions deemed appropriate by the admin team.

 ---

-## Acknowledgment

-This Code of Conduct is adapted from the [Contributor Covenant](https://www.contributor-covenant.org/), version 2.1.

----